Proxy management

 Compare Crawlora's direct API endpoints with Apify's actor marketplace and automation platform.

-Compare Crawlora's structured platform APIs with Firecrawl's AI-native scrape, crawl, map, and extraction workflows.
+Compare Crawlora's structured platform APIs with Firecrawl's AI-native scrape, crawl, map, extraction, and Prometheus self-healing collectors.

 Compare Crawlora's API catalog with Oxylabs' enterprise proxy, scraping, and web unblocker infrastructure.